By: Celeste E. Barile, Ph.D.

-A well-attended Information, Education, and Communication (IEC) campaign on the Modernization of the Philippine Geodetic Reference System (PGRS) was held at the Oriental Hotel, Lepazpi City, Albay on 30 August 2018.
-It was the fourth in the series of campaigns conducted on the PGRS modernization.
-The campaign aims to disseminate information regarding the modernization program and gather stakeholder insights about it.
+NAMRIA spearheaded, through the Mapping and Geodesy Branch (MGB), the conduct of an Information, Education, and Communication (IEC) campaign for Region IV-A on the Modernization of the Philippine Geodetic Reference System (PGRS) at the Taal Vista Hotel, Tagaytay City on 20 November 2018.
+It was the fifth in the series of campaigns being conducted to increase the awareness of stakeholders on the PGRS modernization.

-Invited experts in the fields of geodesy and surveying shared their knowledge on the following topics: (1) Migration to Geocentric Datum by Engr.
+Topics discussed during the event included the following: (1) Migration to Geocentric Datum by Engr.
 Epifanio D. Lopez, Chair, Board of Geodetic Engineering, Professional Regulation Commission; (2) Implications of Modernization: Cadastre by Engr.
-Bienvenido F. Cruz, Chief of the Geodetic Surveys Division, DENR LMB; (3) Research and Development in Support to the PGRS Modernization by Prof. Louie P. Balicanta, Current Chair of the Department of Geodetic Engineering in UP-Diliman; and (4) Implications of Modernization: DENR Region IV Operations by Engr.
-Josie A. Columna, Chief of the Surveys and Mapping Division, DENR Region V Technical Services.
+Bienvenido F. Cruz, Chief of the Geodetic Surveys Division, DENR Land Management Bureau; (3) Implications of Modernization: DENR Region IV-A Operations by Engr.
+Edgar S. Barraca, Chief of the Surveying and Mapping Division; and (4) Research and Development in Support to the PGRS Modernization by Prof. Louie P. Balicanta, Current Chair of the Department of Geodetic Engineering, University of the Philippines-Diliman.

-Engineer Lopez, seated with other members of the panel, answers a question from the audience.
+Engineer Gatchalian, seated with other members of the panel, answers a question from the audience.

 Readers can email firstname.lastname@example.org or fax letters to +63-2 884-2855 for their comments and suggestions.